Helping a Teen Start Revising

 Starting with the most effective revision methods is a good first step.

-According to a luna poll, nearly 1 in 5 teens (18%) found flashcards to be the most helpful tool, followed by practice papers.
+According to a luna poll, teens found flashcards to be the most helpful tool, followed by practice papers.
 Encouraging these strategies can help focus efforts without overcomplicating the process.

 Creating a timetable can also provide structure without being rigid.
 You might want to suggest focusing on one or two subjects per day, prioritising areas they find most challenging.
 This step-by-step approach helps reduce the feeling of being overwhelmed (which can easily put teens off from continuing their revision).